 Not necessarily, you can give a power of attorney for closing if you are not in Costa Rica.

 Costa Rica has seven provinces: San Jose, Guanacaste, Alajuela, Heredia, Limon, Puntarenas, and Cartago.
-Maps of Costa Rica and general information about Costa Rica can be viewed online at many Internet sites. (www.microsites.visitcostarica.com
+Maps of Costa Rica and general information about Costa Rica can be viewed online at many Internet sites. (www.microsites.visitcostarica.com)

 The weather in Costa Rica depends on the location.
 San Jose, the capital of Costa Rica, offers a consistent year-round temperature of about 75/80 degrees F. The beach is warmer with high temperatures in the 90s.
 The mountain areas can reach freezing temperatures.
 There are two distinct seasons in Costa Rica, a dry and rainy seasons.
 The dry season is usually from November through April, and the rainy season from May through October.
 There is very little rainfall during the dry season, and it tends to be hotter and windier.
 During the rainy season, there is usually an afternoon shower, which tends to create cooler temperatures.

 Costa Rica has an excellent medical health care system.
 Most people have access to universal health care, which means that people do not hesitate to visit the doctor when needed.
 The system covers everything from dentistry to maternity care to open-heart surgery.
 As a result, Costa Rica’s population is very healthy and enjoys a life expectancy comparable to that of the United States.